 Kinsey’s report on male sexuality was published in 1948 followed by the female report in 1953.
 The research for both reports was carried out during the 10 years from 1938 to 1948.
 The five year gap between the books was due to the controversial findings on female sexuality.
-The positive message that women are capable of orgasm was heavily promoted.
-The negative message that female orgasm is uncommon and infrequent was ignored.
+The message that women are capable of orgasm was heavily promoted.
+Men had always wanted to assume women were enthusiastic and hence amenable to intercourse.
+Now female orgasm could be used to represent this pleasure.
+Men adopted female orgasm as a form of approval of their efforts during foreplay and intercourse, which could now be explained in terms of men’s desire to pleasure women (rather than themselves).
+It became required that every woman should orgasm every time she engaged in any sexual activity.

 Kinsey and his team held private interviews with 5,490 women over a period of 10 years or more.
 Around 10% of those women (549) acknowledged that they had never had an orgasm in their life.
 Many women (30% of Kinsey’s sample or about 1,800 women) openly acknowledged that they are never or rarely aroused.
 Only 70% of women orgasm with any kind of frequency that counts as responsive.
 Despite such a large proportion of the female population being unresponsive, women’s orgasm claims were accepted at face value.
 There are very few men who have a low responsiveness and essentially none who are unresponsive.